LeaderPortfolio

 1991

-Co-founded Vikomt company, a major player in computer technology.
+Co-founded Vikomt, a company that became a major player in the computer technology market.

 Philanthropic Impact